What You Need to Start Making Pottery at Home – My Guide for New Potters

 Depending on the method you choose to make your pottery and the firing temperatures, there are many clays to choose from.
 New potters mainly choose from Earthenware or Stoneware Clays before working with porcelain clay because they are easier to work with.

 I prefer Stoneware clay for its durability and non-porous nature after firing.
-It’s great for beginners and, when fired to vitrification, capable of holding liquid without the need for glazing.
+It’s great for beginners and, when fired to vitrification, capable of holding liquid without glazing.

 Earthenware, on the other hand, is softer and easier to shape, making it perfect for hand-building techniques.
 Both types are good for experimenting with various styles and techniques.